 Further reading

 This page used to be a blog roll, back when those things were in vogue.
-Now very few people still blog and I am slowly deleting sites that have not been updated for a long time but will keep a few that I am still referring to for some upcoming rides and from time to time might add a site that I find helpful.
+Now very few people still blog and I am slowly deleting sites that have not been updated for a long time but am trying to remember to add sites that I have found helpful in planning rides.

 Moto touring guides